-The obesity rates all over the world have raised significantly since 1975 and they are higher each year that goes by since then.
-Countries like China are seeing an incredible increment in the percentage of people that are suffering from obesity, but the problem is affecting all countries, regions and continents in the world.
+The obesity rates all over the world have raised significantly since 1975, and they are higher each year that goes by since then.
+Countries like China are seeing an incredible increment in the percentage of people that are suffering from obesity, but the problem is affecting all countries, regions, and continents in the world.

-There are studies that indicate that The United States Of America is country the country with the largest number of fat people based on percentages that consider several factors.
+There are studies that indicate that The United States Of America is the country the country with the largest number of fat people based on percentages that consider several factors.
 The numbers are incredibly scary with a 70% of all American Citizens over 15 years old being overweight.
 The biggest problem with this phenomenon is that it affects everyone due to the inflation in costs related to obesity that rack up billions of dollars each year.

 Link Between High-Fructose Corn Sugar (Corn Sweeteners), Calories Consumed and Obesity